CarsSmith/CS402-Projects/README.md

 # CS402-Projects-Carson-Smith
 GitHub Repo for CS402 at Boise State University - Fall 2019

+Total Time Spent on Final Project so far:
+21 Hours.

-Remaining Final Project TODO List as of 11/13, after the full implementation of the drawView.
+Remaining Final Project TODO List as of 11/13, after the full implementation of the drawView:

 1. Set them up as gifs
 2. Add stroke/character info to the first screen